-34 The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop".
+The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop".
 For example, should there be a two-tiered break-up fee and should there be stapled financing made available during the "go-shop" period to induce buyers to show up?
 Should the bidder have a "matching right" in a deal stimulated by the "go-shop" or does that chill the bidding too much?
 Taking the latter view, some "go-shop" deals have eliminated the matching right or only allowed it to spring into existence after the "go-shop" period.
 However, Charlesbank was able to obtain a matching right in its merger agreement with DEI Holdings, which Charlesbank ultimately exercised after Gibson Guitar came in with a higher bid right before the 35-day "go-shop" period expired.

-35 These transactions included, in 2010, Nicor/AGL Resources, Hewitt Associates/Aon Corporation, Odyssey Healthcare/Gentiva Health Services, Sandridge Energy/Arena Resources, Inergy L.P./Inergy Holdings L.P., Otix Global/William Demant Holding A/S, and Henry Bros.
-Electronics/Kratos Defense & Security Solutions; in 2011, Valitás Health Services, Inc./America Services Group Inc., Tomy Company, Ltd./RC2 Corporation, eBay Inc./GSI Commerce, Inc., Rightmark Holdings Limited/China Security & Surveillance were the acquisition of Otix Global by rival William Demant Holding A/S, which included a 20-day "go-shop" period, and Kratos Defense & Security Solutions's acquisition of Henry Bros.
-Electronics, which had a 40-day "go-shop" period.
-Given the slow but steady increase in successful deal-jumps arising out of the "go-shop" process (as described below), we may see "go-shops" continue to be featured in future transactions, LBO and non-LBO alike.
+These transactions included, in 2010, Nicor/AGL Resources, Hewitt Associates/Aon Corporation, Odyssey Healthcare/Gentiva Health Services, Sandridge Energy/Arena Resources, Inergy L.P./Inergy Holdings L.P., Otix Global/William Demant Holding A/S, and Henry Bros.
+Electronics/Kratos Defense & Security Solutions; in 2011, Valitás Health Services, Inc./America Services Group Inc., Tomy Company, Ltd./RC2 Corporation, eBay Inc./GSI Commerce, Inc., Rightmark Holdings Limited/China Security & Surveillance Technology, Inc., Perfumania Holdings, Inc./Parlux Fragrances, Inc., CryoLife, Inc./Cardiogenesis Corporation, API Technologies Corp./Spectrum Control, Inc., and Coleman Cable, Inc./Technology Research Corporation; in 2012, Randa Accessories Leather Goods LLC/Swank, Inc., Titanium Metals Corp./Precision Castparts Corp., TurboSonic Technologies, Inc./MEGTEC Systems, Inc., Versant Corporation/UNICOM Systems, Inc., Dollar Thrifty Automotive Group, Inc./Hertz Global Holdings, Inc., U.S. Home Systems Inc./Home Depot Inc., Credo Petroleum Corporation/Forestar Group Inc., GTSI Corp./UNICOM Systems, Inc., PLX Technology, Inc./Integrated Device Technology, Inc., AboveNet, Inc./Zayo Group LLC, eDiets.com, Inc./As Seen On TV, Inc., Network Engines, Inc./UNICOM Systems, Inc., North Central Bancshares, Inc./National Australia Bank Limited, Advance America, Cash Advance two that turned into deal-jump situations in 2010 were the acquisition of Otix Global by rival William Demant Holding A/S, which included a 20-day "go-shop" period, and Kratos Defense & Security Solutions's acquisition of Henry Bros.
+Electronics, which had a 40-day "go-shop" period, and the one that turned into a deal-jump situation in 2012 was the thwarted acquisition of Versant Corporation by UNICOM Systems, Inc., which had a 32-day "go-shop" period.
+It is worth noting that (as described above) the 2012 merger agreement between Dollar Thrifty and Hertz contained a "go-shop" provision despite the fact that the Dollar Thrifty deal had been heavily shopped prior to signing the second deal and that the parties' former deal was the victim of a deal-jumping scenario that ended with Dollar Thrifty shareholders voting down Hertz's proposal in a "naked" vote-down.
+However, Hertz was able to seal the deal in November, 2012, closing the Dollar Thrifty acquisition without any interlopers looking to enter the ring during the "go-shop" period or afterwards.
+Given the slow but steady increase in successful deal-jumps arising out of the "go-shop" process (as described below) and the apparent increase in strategic "go-shops" notwithstanding the many issues that exist with them, we will likely continue to see "go-shops" featured in certain future transactions, LBO and non-LBO alike.